Hierarchy of saturation conditions for multiparameter quantum metrology bounds: Multiparameter quantum metrology

 From a geometric perspective, the WC condition corresponds to the vanishing of the mean Uhlmann curvature as a generalization of the Berry curvature to mixed states~\cite{uhlmann1986parallel,carollo2020geometry}.
 In other words, the WC condition is associated with the fact that the imaginary part of the quantum geometric tensor $G(\vr_{\vec{\theta}})$ vanishes: $G(\vr_{\vec{\theta}}) = F_Q(\vr_{\vec{\theta}}) + (1/2) W(\vr_{\vec{\theta}})$, where the real part of $G(\vr_{\vec{\theta}})$ is the QFIM.
-In particular, the quantity $\mathcal{E}(\vr_{\vec{\theta}})$ mentioned above has been recently discussed from a geometric framework by introducing the notion of semi-classical geometric tensor as a measurement-dependent counterpart of the quantum geometric tensor~\cite{imai2025semi}.
+In particular, the quantity $\mathcal{R}(\vr_{\vec{\theta}})$ introduced above has recently been discussed in a geometric framework through the notion of semi-classical geometric tensor as a measurement-dependent counterpart of the quantum geometric tensor~\cite{imai2026semiclassical}.

 Finally, we comment on the gap between the MI bound and the QCR bound.
 In the single-copy case ($\nu=1$), the WC condition is necessary to have $\mathcal{Q}(\vr_{\vec{\theta}}) = 0$ in Eq.~(\ref{eq:mathcalQ}), but it is not sufficient because the equivalence between the MI bound and the Holevo bound does not hold in general.
 This lack of sufficiency holds for any finite $\nu$ by the gap persistence theorem~\cite{conlon2022gap}.
-Only in the asymptotic limit ($\nu \to \infty$), the WC condition becomes necessary and sufficient for the equivalence between the MI bound and the QCR bound.
-This follows from the facts that the Holevo bound coincides with the MI bound in this limit (see discussion in Sec.~\ref{SubSec.tightness}), while the WC condition is necessary and sufficient for the equivalence between the QCR bound and the Holevo bound, as mentioned above.
+Only in the asymptotic limit ($\nu \to \infty$), the WC condition becomes both necessary and sufficient for the equivalence between the MI bound and the QCR bound.
+This follows from the two facts: one is that the Holevo bound coincides with the MI bound in this limit (see discussion in Section~\ref{SubSec.tightness}); the other is that the WC condition is both necessary and sufficient for the equivalence between the QCR bound and the Holevo bound, as mentioned above.